-- Earn two master’s degrees in less time and fewer courses than you would taking both separately – a savings of $13,640 and 10 months
+- Earn two master’s degrees in less time and fewer courses than you would take both separately – a savings of $13,640 and 10 months

 - Fulfill the academic requirements necessary to sit for the Nurse Executive, Advanced (NEA-BC) exam